Arriving in the UK

 Arriving on Campus

-At least one month before semester begins the Global Engagement team will be in touch with you about your arrival in Northern Ireland.
+At least one month before semester begins the International Student Experience team will be in touch with you about your arrival in Northern Ireland.

-Students planning to arrive for semester one will be sent information about our International Origination programme, supported self-isolation options and transfers to campus from the two Belfast airports (Belfast City Airport and Belfast International Airport) in the coming weeks.
+Students planning to arrive for semester two will be sent information about our International Origination programme, supported self-isolation options and transfers to campus from the two Belfast airports (Belfast City Airport and Belfast International Airport) at the beginning of December.

 The University does not arrange transfers from any of the other airports or ports of entry to Northern Ireland.